chat

 • False Positives: Anomalous behavior does not always indicate a threat, leading to potential alert fatigue.

-• Evolving Attack Techniques: Cybercriminals constantly refine their tactics, requiring AI models to continuously learn and adapt.
+• Evolving Attack Techniques: Cybercriminals constantly refine their tactics, requiring AI models to learn and adapt continuously.

 • Balancing Security and User Experience: Excessive security measures may disrupt normal business operations if legitimate activities are flagged.